 - coughing whilst eating or just after swallowing / eating

-- a wet or gurgly voice after drinking
+- a wet or gurgly voice after eating or drinking

-- watery eyes, changes in breathing patterns or chest infections after eating
+- watery eyes or changes in breathing patterns after eating

 - the feeling of something stuck in the throat